Family, friends to hold funeral for slain Muskegon Heights education board member - NewsBreak

 HOLLAND, MI (WKZO AM/FM) — A Kalamazoo man thought he could get away without paying for a few things at a Blain’s Farm and Fleet store in Holland on Wednesday, December 28.
 As authorities will point out, it was more like thousands of dollars worth of items, including...

-The 23-year-old woman who was shot and killed inside a house the day after Christmas in Grand Rapids has been identified.
+A woman accidentally shot and killed herself in Grand Rapids Thursday evening, authorities say.

+One person was killed and another injured in a shooting in Norton Shores Thursday.

 WOOD